ojm-it/modddels_1/modddels_annotations/README.md

 You can use the `@valid` annotation as you would with a normal Entity.
 If you want to use both `@valid` and `@withGetter` annotation, you can use the shorthand `@validWithGetter` annotation.

-### KtListGeneralEntity
+### ListGeneralEntity
-A KtListGeneralEntity is a `KtListEntity` which provides an extra validation step, just like a `GeneralEntity`.
+A ListGeneralEntity is a `ListEntity` which provides an extra validation step, just like a `GeneralEntity`.

 ## Remarks